 “Several thousand at least, my lady.
 Perhaps as many as five or six.”

-“So many?”
+“That high a number?”

 “Trouble on the lower farms,” Thame said, shrugging.
 “It’s hard, sometimes, living up in those mountains.
 Crops fail, and what do you have?
-King owns your land, so you can’t sell.
+The king owns your land, so you can’t sell.
 You need to pay your levies. . . .”

 “Yes, but men can make petitions in the case of disaster,” Vivenna said, frowning.

-“Ah, my lady, but most of these men are weeks away from the king.
-Petitions take time, and travel is difficult.
+“Ah, my lady, but most of these men are several weeks travel from the king.
 If you’re one of them, what do you do?
 Do you leave your family and seek a petition, yet fear that they’ll starve during the weeks it will take to bring food from the king’s storehouse?
 Or, do you travel the much shorter distance down to T’Telir?
-Take the work that you know is there, loading on the docks or harvesting out in the jungles.
+Take work there, loading on the docks or harvesting flowers in the jungle plantations.
 Hard work, but steady.”

-She frowned to herself.
+Vivenna frowned to herself.
 And, in doing so, they betray their people.

 But, who was she to judge?
 The Fifth Vision chastised her haughtiness.
-She sat beneath a shaded canopy, enjoying a nice breeze and expensive juice while other men slaved and worked to provide food.
-She had no right to speak of their motivations.
+She sat beneath a shaded canopy, enjoying a nice breeze and expensive juice while other men slaved to provide for their families.
+She had no right to sneer at their motivations.

-Yet, something had gone wrong to end them in such a situation.
-She didn’t like to admit fault in her father.
-He was a good king.
-She thought he was, at least.
+Yet, something had gone wrong.
+Idrians shouldn’t have to seek for work in Hallandren.
+She didn’t like to admit fault in her father, for she thought him to be a good king.
 Yet, his was not a bureaucratically strong kingdom.
 It consisted of dozens of villages, spread out all over the highlands, with poor roadways that were often hampered by snows or rockslides.
 In addition, he had to expend a lot of resources keeping his military strong in case of a Hallandren assault.

 He had a difficult job.
 Yet, was that a good enough excuse for the poverty she saw in her people who had been forced to flee their homeland?
 The more she listened and learned, the more she realized that many Idrians had never known the idyllic life she’d lived in her mountain valley.

-“Meeting is three days hence, my lady,” Thame finally said.
+“Meeting is three days hence, my lady,” Thame said.

 Vivenna nodded.
 “I will come.”